Top 10 Social Media APIs for Developers

 top 10 apis

-Note: Originally we reviewed the top 10 social media APIs, but we have increased this number to 12.
+Originally we reviewed the top 10 social media APIs, but we have increased this number to 14.
+Seems new social networks keep popping up!

 Building Ayrshare’s Social API wasn’t easy and we found it took a lot of leg-work to find details on the various social media APIs, so we decided to share what we found.
-You can also check out our API docs to see what is possible with the various social networks.
+You can also check out our social API docs to see what is possible with the various social networks or see how to link social networks from a user perspective.

 In the following section are the top social networks, links to their APIs, guides, and process.
 The social APIs can be called directly as RESTful endpoints or search for a well-regarded wrapper/SDK for the API in the language of your choice.
-Most of the APIs use OAuth2 for authentication.
+Most of the APIs use the OAuth workflow for authentication.

 For each Social Media API we gave an implementation rating of Hard, Medium, or Easy.